 Wearing Your New Retainer

 When your dentist prescribes a retainer, he or she will use alginate or another material to make an impression of your teeth.
 Alginate, a thick, chalky material, is used to make a mold of your teeth's new spot.
 It shouldn't harm to try out a new retainer.
 It will take time to adjust to your new retainer, just as it will to your new smile.
 For a period, you may have difficulty speaking.
 When you initially use Hawley retainers, you may notice a small lisp.
 For the first 9-12 months, the retainer should be worn 22+ hours per day.
 Following that, you must constantly wear it while sleeping.
 If you are wearing a retainer, your orthodontist or general dentist will tell you how long you need to wear it every day.
 You should always follow the dentist's instructions.

-Facial Aesthetics Burlington, MA - About - Dental Care of Burlington Above all else, we here at Dental Care of Burlington want our patients to maintain healthy, bright, and beautiful smiles!
-Call us today to schedule your appointment!
-Dental Care of Burlington, 113 Terrace Ave, Unit 1, Burlington, MA 01803, 781-221-7171, dentalcareburlington.com, 8/15/2022, Related Phrases: facial aesthetics Burlington Ma,
+About Us • Facial Aesthetics Burlington, MA Above all else, we here at Dental Care of Burlington want our patients to maintain healthy, bright, and beautiful smiles!
+Learn more here.
+Dental Care of Burlington, 113 Terrace Ave, Unit 1, Burlington, MA 01803, 781-221-7171, dentalcareburlington.com, 3/27/2023, Page Phrases: facial aesthetics Burlington Ma,